google-research/tensorflow_constrained_optimization/README.md

 For problems that cannot be easily expressed using the rate helpers, one could instead an explicit implementation of the `ConstrainedMinimizationProblem` interface.
-The current task (minimizing the average hinge loss subject to a recall constraint) is a rate-based problem, but for pedagogical reasons we will show how to create a `ConstrainedMinimizationProblem` for this task.
+The current task (minimizing the average hinge loss subject to a recall constraint) is a rate-based problem, but for illustrative reasons we will show how to create a `ConstrainedMinimizationProblem` for this task.

 The constructor will takes three parameters: a `Tensor` containing the